Genealogy Surname Boards & Searches

 Spam from the Internet.

 An easy way to disguise your email on USENET is simply to add words that anyone with a workable IQ could remove, such as; "nameofposterDELETE@NOSPAMyahoo.invalid"

 -- and other various.
 At the bottom of your message you might put in your real email in words

 only, without using the @ sign such as: Email: yourname [at]

 server [dot] com

 **I posted a test message to that newsgroup and it appeared in the GEN-Italian archives, so they/ancestry might be changing their policy.
-However, the above will stay in effect until I know for sure that they are not blocking messages and actually using a newsgroup subscription is always a better choice on USENET.
+However, the above will stay in effect until I know for sure that they are not blocking messages.
+IMHO subscribing to a newsgroup service is always a better choice on USENET.

 This document reflects the opinions of the author.
 This document is provided "as is" without any express or implied warranties.
 While every effort has been taken to ensure the accuracy of the information contained in this article, the author/maintainer and/or contributors assume(s) no responsibility for errors or omissions, or for damages resulting from the use of the information contained herein.

 other Genealogy Message Boards or want to add your Genealogy Message Board,